pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 ```

-Custom tests can also be added to the class as is done for the {class}`~pymc3.tests.test_random.TestFlat`.
+Custom tests can also be added to the class as is done for the {class}`~pymc.tests.test_random.TestFlat`.

 ### Note on `check_rv_size` test: